CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

  **Problem: Tests fail because of NullPointerException when AssertionError is expected**

  * Reason: Assertions are not enabled for JUnit tests.
-   This can happen if you are not using a recent Eclipse version (i.e. _Neon_ or later)
+   This can happen if you are not using a recent Eclipse version (i.e. _Neon_ or later).
  * Solution: Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option). <br>
    Delete run configurations created from earlier tests.